Traditional balsamic vinegar: History

 A comprehensive study of the original production procedures, the ageing conditions, and the sensory profile is not available.
 This and the few and often-confusing documents make the reconstruction of the true history of TBV a challenge.
 The art of cooking the must of grapes dates back to the ancient Romans: it was used both as a medicine and in the kitchen as a sweetener and condiment.
 The first generally accepted document referring to a precious vinegar produced in the area of Modena and Reggio Emilia is the poem written in the 12th century by the monk Donizo of Canossa, although the word balsamic is never mentioned.
-The first testimonies clearly speaking about "balsamic vinegar", as well as of recipes and making procedure, appear from the 19th century even if little is known about the original recipes and related production practices.
+The first testimonies clearly speaking about "balsamic vinegar", as well as of recipes and making procedures, appear from the 19th century even if little is known about the original recipes and related production practices.
 The adjective balsamic has been used to designate any type of generically aromatic vinegar and products not just obtained from the fermentation of grape must alone.
 As far as the aging method is concerned, it is very similar to the Solera system used in Spain after the Napoleonic Wars which spread abroad after the second half of the 19th century.

 The oldest and most detailed description of the method and techniques for the production of balsamic vinegar is reported in a letter written in 1862 by Francesco Aggazzotti to his friend Pio Fabriani, in which he describes the secrets of his family's acetaia (the vinegar-cellar where balsamic vinegar is made).